-Like offline businesses, high ratings and reviews by search engine users ensure that local businesses rank high on local search results.
+Like offline businesses, high ratings and positive reviews by search engine users on their profiles ensure that local companies rank high on local search results.

 Experts who are able to attract more people to their site and business and solve pertinent problems are given higher priority by search engines and thus help improve their local search engine rankings.

 When search engines realize that a specific business has a high volume of searches for their brand, they consider it to be an authority and expert in its field.
 This is a top ranking popularity signal that will help improve your local results.

 All search results that appear on the Google local pack have images.
 It is important that businesses share images of their business location; add as many images as possible in your GMB.

 Besides the Google Pack of local search results, local search engines result pages also produce organic results just below the Google pack.